 Are you sure we don't do that in the United States?

-Because I'm beginning to wonder after let's say FISA judges were lied to repeatedly in applications with propaganda put together by foreign agents in the lead up to an election to spy on an opposition party candidate.
+Because I'm beginning to wonder after, let's say, FISA judges were lied to repeatedly in applications with propaganda put together by foreign agents in the lead up to an election to spy on an opposition party candidate.

 That makes me suspicious.

-Yeah, I mean, I would just say from my own perspective of having lived in places where there is no freedom of the press or respect for the law, at least in the United States, we do have freedom of the press, we have respect for the law, lots of checks and balances, and lots of debate and discussion that you don't have in those other places.
+Yeah, I mean, I would just say from my own perspective of having lived in places where there is no freedom of the press or respect for the law, at least in the United States, we do have freedom of the press.

-But are everybody would read in the United States that, for example, iPhone is encrypted and that even the FBI couldn't break the encryption.
+But everybody would read in the United States that, for example, iPhone is encrypted and that even the FBI couldn't break the encryption.

-If you remember that one particular case, do you believe that?
+Do you remember that one particular case?

 Is it that safe?